jkon1513/ASE2018/docs/proposalrough.md

 * As a new student, I want to tap on a building on the map to learn more about it.
 My conditions of satisfaction are that a link will redirect me to wikicu.com.

+ * As a new or existing student, I want to know where all the libraries are.
+My conditions of satisfaction are that I can tap a "Libraries" button on the home screen and a map will appear on the screen with pins dropped on each building with a library.

+ * As a new or existing student, I want to know where all the coffee shops on campus are.
+My conditions of satisfaction are that I can tap a "Coffee Shops" button and a map will appear on the screen with pins dropped on each building with a coffee shop.